 Ann Dysart, Manager Community Partnerships and Programmes, Ministry of Social Development

-Ann is a wahine who has dedicated her entire public service career to supporting and empowering whānau communities.
-Since she started as a public service cadet at 17 years old, Ann has worked tirelessly as a champion of whānau, always advocating on their behalf, promoting their values, and nurturing their aspirations.
+Ann dedicated her entire public service career to supporting and empowering whānau communities.
+Since she started as a public service cadet at 17 years old, Ann worked tirelessly as a champion of whānau, always advocating on their behalf, promoting their values, and nurturing their aspirations.

-Ann is best known for her leadership of the Māori-led initiative, “E Tū Whānau” where she has worked as an invisible force behind the scenes inspiring generations of whānau to achieve better outcomes for their people.
-Her quiet, calm and dignified presence has earned her enormous respect, trust and mana from her community.
+Ann was best known for her leadership of the Māori-led initiative, “E Tū Whānau” where she worked as an invisible force behind the scenes inspiring generations of whānau to achieve better outcomes for their people.
+Her quiet, calm and dignified presence earned her enormous respect, trust and mana from her community.